Giretsu Kuteitai: History

 After USAAF B-29 Superfortress strategic bombers began attacks on Tokyo from bases in the Mariana Islands, the 1st Raiding Brigade of the Teishin Shudan was ordered to form a commando unit for a "special operations" mission to attack and destroy the bombers on the Aslito Airfield on Saipan.
-Captain Michiro Okuyama, commander of the brigade's engineering company and trained in sabotage and demolition was selected as mission leader, and he selected an additional 126 men from his own team (1st Teishin-Dan 1st Regiment 4th Company) to form the first Giretsu Airborne Unit.
+Captain Michiro Okuyama, commander of the brigade's engineering company, was selected as mission leader, and he selected an additional 126 men from his own team (1st Teishin-Dan 1st Regiment 4th Company) to form the first Giretsu Airborne Unit.
 It was initially organized with a command section and five platoons and one independent squad, based at the IJA air academy at Saitama.
 The group unit also included eight intelligence officers and two radio men from the Nakano School.

 Tactics

 The Giretsu operations were to be undertaken at night, beginning with air strikes by bombers.
 After this, commando units would be inserted onto the target airfield by crash landing their transports.
 The fact that there was no provision for extraction of the strike force, along with the rejection of surrender in Japanese military doctrine at the time, meant that the Giretsu ground operations were effectively suicide attacks.